 How topsalysin works

-PRX302 is a drug that can specifically trigger the death of prostate cancer cells.
+Topsalysin can specifically trigger the death of prostate cancer cells.

-PRX302 in clinical trials
+Topsalysin in clinical trials

 Prostate Cancer News Today is strictly a news and information website about the disease.
-It does not provide medical advice, diagnosis or treatment.
+It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
+Always seek the advice of your physician or other qualified healthcare providers with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.